yasirbhutta/yasirbhutta.github.io/html-css/quizzes/css-selectors-quiz.md

+---
+layout: page
+title: Cascading Style Sheets(CSS) Quiz: Selectors
+description: Test your knowledge of CSS selectors with this interactive quiz!
+CSS selectors are essential for targeting and styling elements on a webpage.
+This qui...
+keywords: css, selectors, quiz, cascading, style
+---
 # Cascading Style Sheets(CSS) Quiz: Selectors
 Test your knowledge of CSS selectors with this interactive quiz!
 CSS selectors are essential for targeting and styling elements on a webpage.
 This quiz covers different types of selectors, including element, class, ID, attribute, pseudo-classes, and pseudo-elements.
 Challenge yourself and see how well you understand CSS selectors!